pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

     ==> Failover mode (X) <==
     ```

-    Change the BMC back to manual mode.
+    If the BMC is in failover mode, then change the BMC back to manual mode:

     ```bash
     ncn# sh do_bmc_change_mode_to_manual.sh change